Weka: Taxonomy and distribution

-The common name, "weka", is a Māori word.
+The common name, "weka" is a Māori word.
 The species was named Rallus australis by Anders Erikson Sparrman in 1789.
 Sparrman published the information in Museum Carlsonianum, four fascicules based on specimens collected while voyaging with Captain James Cook between 1772 and 1775.
 Australis is Latin for "southern".
 Johann Georg Wagler's suggestion of the genus Ocydromus in 1830 to describe each weka as a species was generally adopted.
 However, weka were later classified as a single species in the genus Gallirallus with four subspecies.

-The buff weka (Gallirallus australis hectori) formerly inhabited the eastern districts of the South Island but is now confined to Chatham Island and Pitt Island to which it was introduced in the early 1900s, and where they are widely hunted and eaten in the autumn (accepted because they are introduced).
+The buff weka (Gallirallus australis hectori) formerly inhabited the eastern districts of the South Island but is now confined to Chatham Island and Pitt Island, to which it was introduced in the early 1900s, and where they are widely hunted and eaten in the autumn (due to their status as non-native to the islands).